chazsconi/elixir_docker_build/README.md

   * `:umbrella_apps` - list of apps in an umbrella project.
 If not set then the project is assumed to be a non-umbrella project.

-### Adding ssh keys to the build stage
+### Adding an ssh to the build stage

-You can add these in `deploy/ssh_keys`.
-Typically you would add a private and public key, e.g.
+You can add this in `deploy/ssh_keys`.
+Add a public and private key, e.g.
 `id_rsa` and `id_rsa.pub`.
 They will be copied to the `/root/.ssh` folder in the build stage docker image.